Everyone who runs a business would like to have good contact with their customers, but not everyone knows how to do so.

 To communicate fluently, customers need to know how to reach you.
 Make sure your email addresses, phone numbers and chats are prominently displayed and that everyone will know how to use them.
 This doesn’t mean only new customers.
 Dialogue with regular customers is equally important, so if your email address has changed then make sure they are informed about it.

 Communication needs to be clear and understandable.
 Remember to choose the style in which you communicate wisely.
 If customers do not understand your intentions or ideas, they will most likely refuse to take the desired actions.
-Misunderstandings are the biggest enemy of collaboration.
+Misunderstandings are the biggest enemy of customer collaboration.
 Use simple language to be sure that each of your clients will have the opportunity to get the full picture of your actions.

 Remember to be responsive and try to answer your clients in less than 24 hours.
 Of course, in case of emergencies, it should be even faster.
 Consistent and fast replies to clients build a bond of trust.